 It’s not mandatory to have programming knowledge to create websites and even non-tech people can create websites using this CMS.
 See more about the benefits of WordPress.

-The self-hosted version (.org) is the best in my personal opinion and I believe, most of the developers will agree with me.
+The self-hosted one is the best in my opinion and I believe, most of the developers will agree with me.

 You can build a free website on wordpress.com.
 But it will cost you money if you want to use a custom domain for the website.
 Otherwise, your free website will load over a subdomain like the following: